BSE on MoS2: solvers

 Tip

 How to choose \(\mathbf{r}_0\) in a meaningful way?
-This in general depends on what you want to visualize, but a good strategy is to fix the hole in the most “physically sound” position: this would be the position the most important valence orbital contributing to exciton \(\lambda\) (i.e. the \(\phi_{vk}\) for which \(A^\lambda_{cvk}\) is maximum) has a maximum in intensity.
+This in general depends on what you want to visualize, but a good strategy is to fix the hole in the most “physically sound” position: this would be the position where the most important valence orbital contributing to exciton \(\lambda\) (i.e. the \(\phi_{vk}\) for which \(A^\lambda_{cvk}\) is maximum) has a maximum in intensity.

 Tip